 In recent years Blair Athol at 5 Leslie Grove has been owned by former Tabcorp and Southcorp chief executive Ross Wilson.
 For years until 1994, the estate was owned by Just Jeans founder Craig Kimberley.

-The sale is the latest worth eight figures to be struck in the bayside suburb recently, coming five months after Nick Johnstone Real Estate director Nick Johnstone sold 7 Dawson Street for an undisclosed sum.
+It is the latest eight figure deal to be struck in the bayside suburb, coming five months after Nick Johnstone Real Estate director Nick Johnstone sold 7 Dawson St for an undisclosed sum.

-Last August, cricketer Shane Warne paid a reported $14.3 million to buy back a fully renovated, c1880 Victorian mansion which he sold in 2007 (the 2016 campaign for this home was managed by JP Dixon’s Jonathan Dixon).
+Last August, cricketer Shane Warne paid a reported $14.3m to buy back a fully renovated, c1880 Victorian mansion which he sold in 2007 (the 2016 campaign for this home was managed by JP Dixon’s Jonathan Dixon).

-The suburb’s most valuable deal was struck in 2015 when 7-Eleven Australia co-owner Beverley Barlow paid nearly $20 million for a contemporary triple storey mansion on Brighton’s waterfront.
+The suburb’s most valuable deal was struck in 2015 when 7-Eleven Australia co-owner the late Beverley Barlow paid nearly $20m for a contemporary triple storey mansion on Brighton’s waterfront.
 This deal was negotiated by Kay & Burton’s Ian Jackson.

-In 2013, cricketer Ricky Ponting spent a reported $10 million to buy a Brighton house with a tennis court and pool.
+In 2013, cricketer Ricky Ponting spent a reported $10m for a Brighton house with a tennis court and pool.